containerize-com/Products/en/devops/kubernetes/_index.md

 ---

-Kubernetes open source orchestration system is the widespread adoption of containers among organizations, also known as kube or k8s.
-It has become the de facto standard for scheduling and automating computer applications to build, deploy, scale and manage containerized applications due to the flexible nature of kubernetes architecture.
+### **Overview**

-K8 kubernetes is used to manage Linux Containers across private, public and hybrid cloud environments.
-Kube is container-centric and focuses more on deploying and managing services.
-Kubernetes container orchestration platform was originally developed and designed by engineers at Google and Google open-sourced the Kubernetes project in mid 2014.
+Kubernetes is an open-source container orchestration tool, meant to run across a cluster.
+It is also known as kube or k8s.
+It schedules and automates containerized applications deployment, scaling, and management  across multiple hosts.
+Kubernetes container orchestration software was originally developed and designed by engineers at Google.
+Then Google open-sourced the Kubernetes project in mid 2014 and now it is maintained by the Cloud Native Computing Foundation.

+kubernetes K8 open source container orchestration platform, orchestrates container runtime systems private, public and hybrid cloud applications.
+It is container centric orchestration tool to schedule and manage containers.
+Open source container orchestration kubernetes builds on 15 years of running Google's containerized applications.
+It is free to use and can be downloaded from its repository on GitHub.
+Kubernetes open source software has 83.4K GitHub stars and 30.5k GitHub forks.